Mr. Martian

-Mr. Martian (AKA: CH'kk Kk'xx – Chuck Cox) is a fictional character in Big Bang Comics, who first appeared in Big Bang #21, but didn't receive his own story until World Class Comics #1.
+Mr. Martian (AKA: CH'kk Kk'xx – Chuck Cox) is a fictional character in Big Bang Comics, who first appeared in Big Bang #21, but did not receive his own story until World Class Comics #1.

 Fictional character biography

 CH'kk Kk'xx is a Martian originally sent to investigate planet Earth and see that the Nuclear Age went without disaster.
 CH'kks' spaceship crashed outside of Roswell after being shot down by the American Air Force, mistaking it for a Communist attack.

 CH'kk went underground as Chuck Cox, and soon came to like the Earth, and instead decided to defend it from his own planet.

 Powers

 Mr. Martian is also exceptionally strong, and gifted with the power of teleportation.
 He uses a Distorter Beam to alter his appearance, and a Multi-Ray to enlarge or shrink his opponents.
 However, he cannot breathe Earth's atmosphere, and must always wear a protective helmet.